ACCESS Initiative targets inequities in cell therapy

 - Working with state programs to align with current medical standards

-Read the full analysis published in Transplantation and Cellular Therapy journal.
+Read the full analysis published in the Transplantation and Cellular Therapy journal.

 Overcoming challenges through sustained engagement

-The work has only begun.
-The ACCESS Initiative needs broad support and participation from across the transplant and cell therapy ecosystem to overcome the chronic barriers to treatment and ensure that all patients can find a donor.
-This includes:
+The work has only begun—and overcoming these barriers will require active participation from across the transplant and cell therapy ecosystem to ensure that all patients can find a donor and access treatment.

 - Program administrators